 The guide warned of a wild ride with killer climbs, but I won’t be in a hurry to repeat anything at this extreme end of “leisure cycling” and maybe look for a more mid-level route next, with no pushing required and more conservative terrain.

-That said, epics like these are definitely memorable – “character building” some say – and there was huge reward in exploring a vast amount of scenery over a good sized area of the Peak District, which is fast becoming one of my favourite places in the country.
+That said, epics like these are definitely memorable – “character building” some say – and there was the huge reward in exploring a vast amount of scenery over a good-sized area of the Peak District, which is fast becoming one of my favourite places in the country.